History of Jainism

 Jainism is an ancient Indian religion belonging to the Śramaṇa tradition.
 Jains trace their history through a lineage of twenty-four tirthankaras (ford-makers), revering Rishabhanatha as the first in the present time-cycle.
 While tradition considers the dharma eternal, scholarly consensus places its verifiable historical roots in the 9th–8th century BCE, with the last two tirthankaras, Parshvanatha (c.
 9th-8th c.
-BCE) and Mahavira (c.
+BCE) and Mahāvīra (c.
 6th c.
 BCE), widely accepted as historical figures.
-Mahavira is viewed by scholars not as a founder, but as a reformer of the pre-existing community established by Parshvanatha.
+Mahāvīra is viewed by scholars not as a founder, but as a reformer of the pre-existing community established by Parshvanatha.